 Registration Process path

 From the landing page

 Create an Account

 - Enter any email domain and passcode INTELRETIREE (case sensitive)

 - Passcode validations occurs

-- Enter first name, last name, home zip code
+- Enter first name, last name, accept the policies and click ‘Confirm’

-For the Global Retirees, the registration steps are the same but no home zip code field.
+For the Global Retirees, the registration steps are the same.

-Bookmark this link: landing page for discount shopping and services.
+Bookmark the landing page for discount shopping and services.

 U.S. retirees receive a $300 cash award as a thank you for their dedication and hard work.
 Funds are added to their recognition.intel.com reloadable debit card and will appear approximately four weeks after the employee’s official retirement date.